charles-uno/charles-uno.github.io/_drafts/2019-04-20-valakut-cycling-simulation.md

 [[Taiga]] and "Slow Taiga" behave similarly.
 The difference comes up about once every 50 games. [[Cinder Glade]] is about halfway between them -- it's only better than "Slow Taiga" about once every 100 games.
 And as the game goes on, the ability to cycle [[Sheltered Thicket]] becomes more and more of an advantage.

-## Conclusions and Caveats
+## Caveats and Conclusions

 The Titan Shift numbers suggest that by T5, [[Sheltered Thicket]] is better than [[Taiga]].
 There's reason to be skeptical.
-As discussed at length [last time](/titan-breach-simulation), the model plays each game every possible way and keeps the best outcome.
-If the model cycles [[Sheltered Thicket]] and doesn't like what it finds, it essentially gets to back up and do something else instead.
+As noted above, the model plays each game every possible way and keeps the best outcome.
+If the model cycles [[Sheltered Thicket]] and doesn't like what it finds, it essentially gets to rewind and do something else instead.
 This means it has superhuman "luck" in terms of drawing exactly what it needs.

-It also bears noting that [[Explore]] takes some of the pain out of lands entering the battlefield tapped.
-A [[Valakut, the Molten Pinnacle:Valakut]] or [[Sheltered Thicket]] in hand doesn't have to disrupt our curve if we're able to get it onto the battlefield off of a T2 [[Explore]].
-If we swap out [[Explore]] for [[Farseek]], numbers stay the same for [[Taiga]] but "Slow Taiga" (as well as [[Cinder Glade]] and [[Sheltered Thicket]]) get worse.

 But I think it's still fair to say that the conventional wisdom undervalues [[Sheltered Thicket]] -- or perhaps overvalues [[Cinder Glade]].
 In 98% of games, [[Cinder Glade]] will enter the battlefield tapped, or it'll enter untapped at a time when it doesn't matter.
 It's only that other 2% of games where [[Cinder Glade]] enters the battlefield untapped at a crucial time.
-The ability to cycle [[Sheltered Thicket]] makes up some of that difference in the early game, plus it offers the ability to dig for a [[Primeval Titan:Titan]] or sideboard card if the game goes long.
+Once out of 50 games.

+The upside on [[Sheltered Thicket]] is harder to quantify.
+It'll rarely get cycled on T2 or T3, but in a game that goes long it helps you find a [[Primeval Titan:Titan]] or sideboard card that much faster.
+If you think that might save your bacon once out of 50 games, it's probably worth a try.